nathanjhood/UBento/README.md

       # If you wish to 'rehydrate' from Ubuntu Minimal to Ubuntu Server...
       yes | unminimize
       apt install sudo less manpages openssl ca-certificates bash-completion bash-doc libreadline8 readline-common readline-doc resolvconf gnu-standards xdg-user-dirs vim nano lsb-release git curl wget

+      # Clear the APT cache if you like...
+      rm -rf /var/lib/apt/lists/*

 - Create user named "username" (could use ```$WSLENV``` to pull your Win user name here - stay tuned) with the required UID of '1000'.
 You will be prompted to create a secure login password;